-The main components in the package are SyntaxEdit for WinForms and TextEditor for WPF.
+The main components in the package are <xref:Alternet.Editor.SyntaxEdit> for WinForms and <xref:Alternet.Editor.Wpf.TextEditor> for WPF.
 These controls provide text editing functionality and support almost all the features that can be found in the Visual Studio.NET code Editor, including customizable syntax highlighting, code outlining, code completion, unlimited undo/redo, bookmarks, word wrap, drag-n-drop, built-in search/replace dialogs, multiple views of the same text, displaying gutter, margin, line numbers and many more.